What is Core Web Vitals?

 This is what LeVar's website scores looked like before any optimizations:

 Embarrassing?
 Not so much— since this is still way better than most other websites out there.
 In comparison, Peloton gets a 0/100 in performance and The Home Depot gets a measly 13/100.
-This is because Monogram does a lot of things right out-of-the-box, such as hosting on Vercel CDN, compressing HTML & CSS, and using a JAMstack-first approach.
+This is because Monogram does a lot of things right out-of-the-box, such as hosting on Vercel CDN, compressing HTML & CSS, and using a Composable-architecture approach.

 How to improve performance